Times are shown in your local time zone GMT

 Panel | Challenges and lessons from COVID

-Prof Leeroy William - Clinical Director - Eastern Health, Dr Philippa Cahill, Felicity Burns - Director of Operations, Health and Palliative care - HammondCare, Professor Brendan Murphy - Former Secretary and CMO at Australian Government Department of Health and Aged Care, Professor Elizabeth Lobb - Adjunct Professor of Palliative Care - ImPACCT, Faculty of Health, University of Technology
+Felicity Burns - Director of Operations, Health and Palliative care - HammondCare, Prof Leeroy William - Clinical Director - Eastern Health, Professor Brendan Murphy - Former Secretary and CMO at Australian Government Department of Health and Aged Care, Dr Philippa Cahill, Professor Elizabeth Lobb - Adjunct Professor of Palliative Care - ImPACCT, Faculty of Health, University of Technology

 Dr Leeroy William will facilitate this panel that highlights what we have learned about providing palliative care during a pandemic, and what we need to do to be prepared for future emergency and disaster events.
 Panellists include Professor Brendan Murphy, immediate past Secretary of the Department of Health and Aged Care, and Australia’s Chief Medical Officer at the height of the pandemic.
 Professor Murphy will be joined by panellists with experience in different sectors, all with different insights into our lessons from COVID-19 and solutions we need to embed for the future.